Toronto is a city full of life, love, and excitement. Here are a few unique things to do in this urban dwelling!

 cause Mississauga, as close to downtown as it is, really isn’t Toronto).

-From the CN Tower to the Toronto Islands, there are many things to do in Toronto.
+From the CN Tower to the Toronto Islands, there are many unique things to do in Toronto.
 However, let’s skip the usual tourist destinations and focus on a few other fun alternatives.
 Having stayed in and around Toronto for half of my life, below are 5 unique things you should be doing when in town.

 Fancy Nights Out at the AGO & ROM